position-pal/Documentation/content/docs/2-domain-analysis/2-business-requirements.md

    - **Preconditions**:
      - The user has not previously registered with the system.
    - **Main Scenario**:
-     1. The user provides required registration information (name, surname, email and password);
+     1. The user provides required registration information;
      2. The system validates the provided information;
      3. The system creates a new user account;
    - **Alternative Scenario**: Registration information is invalid